mgood7123/min-dl/README.md

 cd ../

-## this aims to be a fully functional dlopen, dlsym, dlclose, implimentation on top of a fully functional dynamic loader, currently only supports musl libc applications due to glibc requiring symbols for certain functions (for example: puts() ) from its own dynamic loader ld.so (ld-linux-x86_64.so) that it does not specify explicidly as required
+## this aims to be a fully functional dlopen, dlsym, dlclose, implimentation on top of a fully functional dynamic loader, currently only supports musl libc applications due to glibc requiring symbols for certain functions (for example: puts() ) from its own dynamic loader ld.so (ld-linux-x86_64.so) that it does not specify explicitly as required

 #### UNCHANGED from original README.MD